William Gardom

 William Douglas Crowhelm Gardom (18 June 1884 — 24 May 1944) was an Anglo-Argentine first-class cricketer.

 Gardom was born in Argentina in June 1884.
 A club cricketer for the Hurlingham Club, he made a single appearance in first-class cricket for Argentina against the touring Marylebone Cricket Club at Buenos Aires in March 1912.
-Batting twice in the match, he was dismissed for a single run in the Argentine first innings by Henry Baird, while in their second innings he was dismissed for 9 runs by Eric Hatfeild.
+Batting twice in the match, he was dismissed for a single run in the Argentine first innings by Henry Baird, and for 9 runs by Eric Hatfeild in their second innings.
 Gardom later emigrated to England, where he died at Bideford in May 1944.